pmbjojo/aorus/README.md

 This repository contains configuration files for managing Docker services on my private home server.

-> Each service is organized in its own directory with a corresponding `docker-compose.yaml` or `docker-compose.yml` file for easy deployment and management.
+> Each service is organized in its own directory with a corresponding `docker-compose.yaml` file for easy deployment and management.

 ## Services